jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (iii) the employer did not supply the product disclosure statement under section 43 (if an employer’s choice of KiwiSaver scheme is effective); or
     (iv) events outside the control of the employee meant that the opt-out notice could not be given within the time limit and, in the opinion of the Commissioner, it is reasonable that a late opt-out notice be accepted; or
     (v) a mistake described in section 59A(b)﻿(i) has occurred.
-(2) The Commissioner may accept the opt-out notice, if it is received by the Commissioner or the employer in the period that ends 3 months after the date on which the Commissioner receives the first contribution in respect of the employee.
+(2) The Commissioner may accept the opt-out notice, if it is received by the Commissioner or the employer in the period that ends 92 days after the date on which the Commissioner receives the first contribution in respect of the employee.
 (3) If an opt-out notice is received by the Commissioner outside the time limit in section 16, and the Commissioner does not exercise his or her discretion to accept it under this section, the Commissioner must treat the notice as if it were an application for a savings suspension under section 102, if the person could have applied under that provision.

 ### 19 Commissioner must give notice to employer of opting out